samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

-As your attack hits or misses the target, the weapon or ammunition you’re using transforms into a lightning bolt.
+As your attack hits or misses the target, the weapon or ammunition you're using transforms into a lightning bolt.
 Instead of taking any damage or other effects from the attack, the target takes 4d8 Lightning damage on a hit or half as much damage on a miss.
 Each creature within 10 feet of the target then makes a Dexterity saving throw, taking 2d8 Lightning damage on a failed save or half as much damage on a successful one.

 The weapon or ammunition then returns to its normal form.